 - I need brighter lighting when reading.

+People sometimes mistake these symptoms for other eye issues.
+These issues include astigmatism or farsightedness.
+An eye doctor, like an ophthalmologist or optometrist, can diagnose presbyopia.
+They will use a comprehensive eye exam.
 They’ll check your visual acuity and test how your eyes focus up close.
 It’s a simple, quick test that gives them a clear picture of your eye health.

 Correction and Treatment Options